When Is Medicare Free, and How Much Do Most People Pay?

 No, Medigap plans always have a cost.

-The average cost of a Medigap plan is $137 per month, although the price varies depending on the specific plan you buy.
+The average person pays $159 per month for a Medigap Plan G policy.
 Monthly Medigap rates are expensive because they help pay for so many of your medical costs.
 In some cases, a Medigap plan and Original Medicare can pay for almost all of your medical bills.

 Despite the monthly cost, Medicare Supplement plans are a good choice if you have complex or expensive medical needs.
-The coverage they provide, along with Original Medicare, usually outweighs the monthly cost.
+That's because you'll save more money when you go to the doctor than you'll pay each month.
 With a Medigap plan, you can go to any doctor that accepts Medicare, rather than having a limited network of doctors and hospitals with a Medicare Advantage plan.

 If you have a low income and qualify for Medicaid, you probably don't need a Medicare Supplement plan.
 Your Medicaid benefits will pay for the extra costs from Medicare, helping you reduce or eliminate your medical bills, although there may be some exceptions.

-- Choose a high-deductible plan, which won't provide benefits until you reach the $2,800 deductible.
-That means you probably won't have the extra coverage during routine care, but you will get help from the plan if you need an expensive treatment.
+- Choose a high-deductible plan.
+With these plans, coverage won't start until you pay the $2,870 deductible each year.
+That means you probably won't have the extra coverage when getting routine care, but you will get help from the plan if you need an expensive treatment.

-- Choose a Select plan that limits your supplemental benefits to in-network medical providers rather than covering any providers who accept Medicare.
+- Choose a Select plan that limits your Medigap benefits to in-network doctors rather than covering any doctor who accepts Medicare.

 If you have a high income, your costs for Medicare will be higher

-You'll pay more for Part B and Part D in 2024 if the income on your 2022 tax return is above $103,000 as an individual or above $206,000 on a joint tax return.
-You'll use your adjusted gross income minus some allowable deductions and tax penalties.
-This is called your modified adjusted gross income (MAGI).
+You'll pay more for Part B and Part D in 2025 if the income on your 2023 tax return is above $106,000 as an individual or above $212,000 if you file as a married couple.
+You'll use your total income minus some deductions and tax penalties, which is called your modified adjusted gross income (MAGI).

 The higher cost is based on your income taxes from two years ago and is called the income-related monthly adjustment amount (IRMAA).